bws428/pytorch-test/README.md

 # 3. Install PyTorch for Machine Learning

-[PyTorch](https://pytorch.org/) is an open-source machine learning framework use for training deep neural networks, specifically deep learning models used in applications like image recognition and language processing.
+[PyTorch](https://pytorch.org/) is an open-source machine learning framework used for training deep neural networks, specifically deep learning models used in applications like image recognition and language processing.
 Written in Python, it's relatively easy for most machine learning developers to learn and use.

 We'll use `conda` to install PyTorch and all of its required dependencies.